Modern Times

 Justice League of America Vol. 2 #0 by Brad Meltzer, Eric Wight, & Alex Sinclair (2006)

-In regard to Miller’s early placement of the JLA debut, it would seem that he regards JLA: Year One as canon primarily because the “origin” piece in the second feature to 52 #51 shows a flashback to JLA: Year One, specifically an image of Batman, Superman, Wonder Woman, Aquaman, Green Lantern, Martian Manhunter, Flash, and Black Canary fighting the Appelaxians.
+Concerning Miller’s early placement of the JLA debut, it would seem that he regards JLA: Year One as canon primarily because the “origin” piece in the second feature to 52 #51 shows a flashback to JLA: Year One, specifically an image of Batman, Superman, Wonder Woman, Aquaman, Green Lantern, Martian Manhunter, Flash, and Black Canary fighting the Appelaxians.
 This “JLA origin” also says that the founding trio doesn’t join full-time until later.
 Miller’s timeline canonizes both JLA: Year One and a seminal flashback scene from Justice League of America Vol. 2 #0, which is fine.
 However, I take issue with Miller’s following rationalization: “[The JLofA v.2 #0 flashback scene depicting the Big Three forming the JLA] is a notable change to ‘New Earth’ history as compared to post-Crisis canon.
-The relevant flashback scene seemingly implies that it takes place in the immediate aftermath of the founding battle with the Appellaxians, but a reference to Robin precludes a date earlier than this.
+The relevant flashback scene seems to take place in the immediate aftermath of the founding battle with the Appellaxians, but a reference to Robin precludes a date earlier than that.
 The origin recap in [the second feature to] 52 #51 confirms the delay as well.”
 While a “delay” it does indeed confirm, we are not specifically told that the delay is a full-year delay due to JLA: Year One.
 In fact, I’d argue against that, especially since JLA: Year One‘s narrative doesn’t even span a full calendar year.
-Also, the flashback from JLofA Vol. 2 #0 clearly reads as if it is occurring very shortly after the Appelaxian affair (as opposed to a full year or even months later).
+Also, the flashback from JLofA Vol. 2 #0 clearly reads as if it occurs very shortly after the Appelaxian affair (rather than a full year or even months later).
 The reference to Robin in JLofA Vol. 2 #0 solidifies the idea that the Appelaxian affair has to happen after the Boy Wonder’s official debut (and after he has met Superman).
-This fact is not reflected in Miller’s chronology, which goes against the simplest answer by having Robin debut after the Appelaxian attack.
+This fact is not reflected in Miller’s chronology, which runs counter to the simplest answer by placing Robin’s debut after the Appelaxian attack.

 In summation, Miller’s chronology significantly alters both The Long Halloween and Dark Victory by mega-compressing them both into extremely shortened versions—and, in the case of the latter, nearly erasing it entirely.
-Miller also regards the formation of the JLA differently, misinterpreting flashback references related to it.
+Miller also views the formation of the JLA differently, misinterpreting flashbacks and references related to it.
 But Miller isn’t alone.
-There are plenty of scholars and comics journalists that have followed his path.
+There are plenty of scholars and comics journalists who have followed his path.
 How can various timelines be so perfect (tooting my own horn here, sorry) and yet so opposing?
 It’s frustrating, but it boils down to a simple difference of opinion.
 My take dictates the direction and scope of my chronology while giving it validity.
 Could I be wrong?
 Like I always say, there’s no real answer.
-Luckily, aside from these three key areas—the Two-Face, Robin, and JLA debuts—the Batman Chronology Project links-up pretty squarely with most other timelines, including Miller’s, in every other way.
+Luckily, aside from these three key areas—the Two-Face, Robin, and JLA debuts—the Batman Chronology Project links up pretty squarely with most other timelines, including Miller’s, in every other way.

 ___________________